-- PREVENT Strategy HM Government specifically the Prevent Duty Departmental advice for Schools and Childcare providers June 2015 - Keeping Children Safe in Education DfE 2020 - Working Together to Safeguard Children HM Government 2015.
+- Revised Prevent Duty guidance - Keeping Children Safe in Education DfE 2024 - Working Together to Safeguard Children HM Government 2018.

 3. Aims and principles

 Queen Elizabeth High School and Hexham Middle School guidelines on the Prevent strategy are intended to provide a framework for dealing with issues relating to vulnerability, radicalisation and exposure to extreme views.
 We recognise that we are well placed to be able to identify safeguarding issues and these guidelines clearly set out how the school will deal with such incidents and identifies how the curriculum and ethos underpins our actions.